 Establishing paternity in Illinois is generally very straightforward and easily outlined.
-Under Illinois law, if the parents were married at the time of the birth of the child, then the wife’s husband is legally presumed to be the father of the child.
-If the parents were not married when the child was born, paternity must be established.
+Under Illinois paternity laws, if the parents were married at the time of the birth of the child, then the wife’s husband is legally presumed to be the father of the child and has paternity rights in Illinois.
+If the parents were not married when the child was born, then paternity must be established.

 If the parents were not married, then the biological father is NOT considered to be the parent until paternity is legally established.
-Whether the father plans to marry the mother of the child the next day, or never speaks to her again, paternity still must be established in order to create a legally-binding father-child relationship.
+Whether the father plans to marry the mother of the child the next day, or never speaks to her again, paternity still must be established in order to create a legally-binding father-child relationship under Illinois family law.

-When a child is born out of wedlock there are three possible scenarios that exist to establish paternity in Illinois.
+When a child is born out of wedlock, there are three possible scenarios that exist for establishing paternity in Illinois.

-If paternity cannot be established outside of court, HFS is represented in court by the State’s Attorney’s Office.
-Both the mother and alleged father are required to attend the court hearing to establish paternity.
-If the father does not attend the hearing a judge can establish legal paternity in his absence.
+If paternity cannot be established outside of court, then HFS is represented in court by the State’s Attorney’s Office.
+Both the mother and alleged father are required to attend the court hearing to establish paternity in Illinois.
+If the father does not attend the hearing, then a judge can establish legal paternity in his absence.

-If you feel pressure to, or have already signed the Voluntary Acknowledgement of Paternity and are regretting it, you still have options.
-A Rescission of Voluntary Acknowledgment of Paternity can be signed by either parent but must be submitted to the HFS office within 60 days of the date the VAP was signed or the date of an administrative or judicial proceeding related to the child, whichever comes first.
+If you feel pressure to or have already signed the Voluntary Acknowledgement of Paternity and are regretting it, then you still have options.
+A Rescission of Voluntary Acknowledgment of Paternity can be signed by either parent, but must be submitted to the HFS office within 60 days of the date the VAP was signed or the date of an administrative or judicial proceeding related to the child, whichever comes first.